Sanjay Leela Bhansali busts myths about his temper

-From being constantly misunderstood to hating the celebrity status, much-respected filmmaker Sanjay Leela Bhansali says it as it is
+From being constantly misunderstood to hating the celebrity status, much-respected Bollywood filmmaker Sanjay Leela Bhansali says it as it is in a freewheeling chat

 With 2015 bringing him two coveted awards — the Padmashree and the National Award for his film, Mary Kom — filmmaker Sanjay Leela Bhansali has no reasons to complain.
 Busy amidst the release of 'Gabbar Is Back' and the shoot of his directorial venture, 'Bajirao Mastani', Bhansali takes some time off for a freewheeling chat...